rohan843/cybersecurity-notes/README.md

 ## Security Audits

 A security audit is a review of an organization's security controls, policies and procedures against a set of expectations.
+These can be **internal or external**